-Sunday Mostly sunny.
-Winds SE 15 to 20 km/h tending S in the middle of the day then becoming light in the evening.
+Saturday Hot and sunny.
+Winds N/NE 15 to 20 km/h shifting S/SE during the day then becoming light during the afternoon.

 Maranoa Weather Forecasts

 Much of southeastern Australia is experiencing its sunniest week since spring and skies have been staying clear at night, effectively giving planet gazers a fine-tuned view of a rare feature.

 Australia's western capital equalled its record of four consecutive days over 40 degrees yesterday, and some of that heat is returning.

 The tiny community of Palmers Island in northern New South Wales has rallied around two residents left homeless after a super cell storm.